Choosing a Caterer | How to Hire the Right Coffee Caterer

 Why This Matters

 The coffee catering industry has a low barrier to entry.
-Anyone with a home espresso machine and an Instagram account can call themselves a “coffee caterer.”
+Anyone with a Breville from Walmart and a website can call themselves a “coffee caterer.”
 But there’s a big difference between someone who makes coffee and a professional catering operation.

 Your event deserves better than crossed fingers and “hopefully this works.”
 Ask the right questions before you book.